 Today, the hotel is managed by Fairmont and is a great way to get immersed in the history of Quebec while staying in luxury accommodations.
 If you aren’t able to stay in the hotel, you can still visit and enjoy the Champlain Restaurant onsite, with tables overlooking the St. Lawrence River.

 Carnaval de Quebec (or just “Carnaval”) is the largest winter carnival in the world with over one million attendees.
-If you can brave visiting this cold destination in February, you won’t be disappointed.
+If you can bravely visit this cold destination in February, you won’t be disappointed.

 A large masquerade ball takes place annually in the Château Frontenac, similar to those that take place at Versailles Palace in France.
 If you cannot attend this limited event, there are plenty of free outdoor events.
 This includes a snow sculpture contest held on the Plains of Abraham, an international event held over three days.